Brighton & Hove Albion F.C.: Withdean era and Bloom takeover (1997–2011)

 The sale of the Goldstone Ground went through in 1997, leading to Brighton having to play some 70 miles away at Gillingham's Priestfield stadium for two seasons.
 Micky Adams was appointed Brighton's manager in 1999.
 For the start of the 1999–2000 season the Seagulls secured a lease to play home games at Withdean Stadium, a converted athletics track in Brighton owned by the local council.
 2000–01 was Brighton's first successful season for 13 years.
 They were crowned champions of Division Three and promoted to Division Two.
 Adams left in October 2001 to work as Dave Bassett's assistant at Leicester, being replaced by former Leicester manager Peter Taylor.
 The transition proved to be a plus point for Brighton, who maintained their good form and ended the season as Division Two champions – winning a second successive promotion.
 Just five years after almost succumbing to the double threat of losing their Football League status and going out of business completely, Brighton were one division away from the Premier League.

 In May 2009, Knight was replaced as chairman at Brighton by Tony Bloom, who successfully secured £93 million funding for the new Falmer Stadium and 75% shareholding at the club.

 Brighton's final season at Withdean was 2010–11, in which they won League One under the management of Gus Poyet.
 The following season, Brighton changed their crest to a design similar to the crest used from the 1970s to the 1990s.
 This was to reflect on the club returning home after not having a stadium since 1997.

 Move to new stadium and promotion under Hughton (2011–2017)

 The Falmer Stadium hosted its first league match on the opening day of the 2011–12 season against Doncaster Rovers, who were the last opposition to play at the Goldstone in 1997.
-The game finished 2–1 to Albion.
+The game finished 2–1 to Brighton.
 The 2012–13 season saw Brighton finish 4th and lose in the play-off semi-finals to Crystal Palace.
 Poyet was suspended as manager following controversial comments made in his post-match interview, and was later sacked as manager and replaced by Óscar García.